2.1 Python Plugin API

 self.library.evaluate_javascript(selector=selector, "e => e.disabled = true")

-Presenter mode works similar and resolves as well:
+Presenter mode works similarly and also resolves the selector:

 @keyword